• Skip to primary navigation

 An Experienced NJ Employment Lawyer Can Help You

 Employment law matters are complicated, and any issues that arise can have long standing effects on your business or career.
-Whether you are an employer defending against a claim, an employee who has been subjected to discrimination, or need legal assistance with everyday workplace issues such as contracts or severance packages, our employment attorneys in Marlton and Red Bank can help you.
+Whether you are an employer defending against a claim, an employee who has been subjected to discrimination, or need legal assistance with everyday workplace issues such as contracts or severance packages, our employment attorneys in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA can help you.
 We will provide you with a clear and thorough evaluation of your case, as well as all legal options and recourse available to you.

 Employment Law FAQs